grork/personal-blog/_posts/2017-01-07-file-deduper.md

 ---
 title: FileDeduper
 tags: ["tools", "programming", "personal" ]
+description: Why I wrote a tool to find duplicate files (by MD5-hash)
 ---
-Why I wrote a tool to find duplicate files (by MD5-hash)

 I’ve authored a tool called FileDeduper, which scavenges a file system, MD5-hashes all the files, and then moves all the duplicates to a destination directory keeping the original tree structure.
 The intent with “move” rather